How to build AI agents with the right agentic architecture

 2. Parallel agents with shared tools

-In a parallel agent setup, multiple agents work at the same time, each focused on a specific task while using shared tools like a central ticketing or messaging system.
+In a parallel agent setup, multiple AI agents work at the same time, each focused on a specific task while using shared external tools like a central ticketing or messaging system.

 3. Tiered agents + shared RAG

-In this model, agents are organized in layers, each accessing specialized knowledge bases or databases, often using Retrieval-Augmented Generation (RAG).
+In this model, agents are organized in layers, each accessing specialized knowledge bases or databases, often using Retrieval-Augmented Generation (RAG) combined with large language models.
 They gather and combine information to deliver thorough and well-rounded results.

 This approach works really well for customer support, in-depth research, or internal Q&A, where pulling together varied, trusted insights helps provide quicker and more precise answers.